armbian/build/documentation/H3_mini_faq.md

 - Full HDMI colour-range adjustable/accessible through _h3disp_ utility
 - already useable as stable headless/server board

-**Known issues with 5.06**
+**Known issues with 5.15**

-- Playing HEVC/H.265 video with 10 bit depth not supported
+- Playing HEVC/H.265 video with 10 bit depth not supported since H3 lacks this feature

-**Areas that need testing/feedback**

-- SPI
-- I2C
-- GPIO in general
-- Wi-Fi on OPi Plus, Plus 2 and 2
-- USB wireless dongles
-- user experience
+- (still) not possible to upgrade _server_ to _desktop_ images -- better go the other way around if unsure

 **What you can do to improve the situation**

-- improve software support for Orange Pi One by [testing DRAM reliability](http://forum.armbian.com/index.php/topic/617-wip-orange-pi-one-support-for-the-upcoming-orange-pi-one/?p=5455)!
 - get back to us with [feedback regarding our OS images](http://forum.armbian.com/index.php/topic/617-wip-orange-pi-one-support-for-the-upcoming-orange-pi-one/?view=getlastpost)
 - fork our repo, fix things and send pull requests

 **Known to NOT work (reliably) yet**

-- Camera support.
-We included [@lex' patches](http://www.orangepi.org/orangepibbsen/forum.php?mod=redirect&goto=findpost&ptid=443&pid=7263) but miss [phelum's basic patches](http://www.orangepi.org/orangepibbsen/forum.php?mod=redirect&goto=findpost&ptid=70&pid=2905).
-Fixes welcome
 - live display resolution switching.
 Fixes welcome (anyone willing to port the stuff from the [H3 OpenELEC port](https://github.com/jernejsk/OpenELEC-OPi2)?)
-- onboard Wi-Fi (it works somehow but chip/driver are cheap and bad -- we can't do much to improve the situation)

 #OS images with vanilla Kernel (4.x)

-**Important: Currently no thermal readouts and no throttling/cpufreq adjustments are implemented in mainline kernel.
+**Important: Currently no thermal readouts and no throttling/cpufreq adjustments are implemented in mainline kernel (THS).
 Therefore it's possible to permanently damage your H3 when running demanding workloads on it.
-Keep this in mind and think about reducing maximum clockspeed in u-boot (816 MHz max for example)**
+Keep this in mind especially when you use any of the H3 devices not from Xunlong since they all overheat badly and think about reducing maximum clockspeed in u-boot (816 MHz max for example)**

-Mainlining effort for H3 and Orange Pi's is progressing nicely but since Ethernet support still isn't ready we currently do not provide OS images with vanilla kernel (for the impatient: early patches [here](http://sunxi.montjoie.ovh/patchs_current/) and discussion [there](https://groups.google.com/forum/#!topic/linux-sunxi/ZrVjF74mliY)).
-Our build system is already prepared, board auto detection also works with mainline kernel so as soon as Ethernet is ready we'll release OS images (in the lab an Orange Pi PC is serving files as NAS since weeks stable with kernel 4.4)
+Mainlining effort for H3 and Orange Pi's is progressing nicely but since Ethernet is still missing some bits and especially THS support isn't ready we currently do not provide OS images with vanilla kernel.
+Our build system is already prepared, so as soon as THS and Ethernet are fully ready we'll release OS images (in the lab an Orange Pi PC is serving files as NAS since months stable with kernel 4.4 and USB-Ethernet and now 4.6.2 with native Ethernet driver).

-But since we collected a bunch of [necessary H3 patches](https://github.com/igorpecovnik/lib/commit/79c7662a491b46caf07f05880403903dccc33cd1) you're already able to build your own 4.4.x image at this time.
-Just choose Orange Pi Plus as target or Orange Pi H3 for PC/One/2/Lite.
-But please remember that you end up with a rather limited image where just SMP, UART and USB is working.

-The good news: With a GbE Ethernet dongle network will be way faster on all Oranges except the Plus and since you can make use of [USB Attached SCSI](http://linux-sunxi.org/USB/UAS) with mainline kernel USB performance also increases when your drive enclosure supports UAS.